 In 2010 KIDS became a program of the International Education and Resource Network (iEARN) the world’s largest non-profit global network that enables teachers and youth to use the Internet and other technologies to collaborate on projects that enhance learning and make a difference in the world.
 In 2011, iEARN launched the Finding Solutions hunger program in which participants research and discuss the root causes of hunger and poverty in the world and take meaningful actions to help create a more just and sustainable world.
 They will become informed and effective global citizens, convinced of their ability to make a difference in the world.

-The KIDS program consists of three major components: (1) The innovative teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, (2) newsletter, and (3) the KIDS web site.
+The KIDS program consists of three major components: (1) The innovative teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, (2) Idea Clearing House, and (3) the KIDS web site.

 The teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, has been used in middle- and high-schools, after school programs, religious schools, distance learning programs, home schools, and local food banks.
 It features uplifting, engaging, interactive and challenging lessons on the causes of and solutions to domestic and international hunger.
 It examines contemporary development projects, the role of the media, famine vs. chronic hunger, the working poor, and more, as well as valuable ideas for how young people can make a difference in their communities and in the world around them.
 In the hands of a creative teacher, the guide is adaptable to a range of ages.
 The guide is available in a download version from the website in both English and Spanish.